vmware-tanzu/tanzu-dev-portal/content/practices/value-stream-map/index.md

    Using product development lifecyle as an example, you might say something like:

-   > “To identify our product development lifecycle, we’ll follow a feature from the moment user gives feedback (e.g. a story is written) to its deployment on production.
+   > “To identify our product development life cycle, we’ll follow a feature from the moment user gives feedback (e.g. a story is written) to its deployment on production.
 We’ll focus on the current deployment process before the future state, because understanding what’s happening now will surface real blockers and stakeholders faster than an idealized workflow.
 Additionally, we want to discover not only the steps, but also the roles and the lead time of each steps.”

 1. Start with the current product development process.
 On one end of the whiteboard or section of the digital collaboration board, write the first step of your chosen value stream.
 On the other end, write the last step.

-   For product development lifecycle, put “User Feedback” as a first step and “Release to Prod” as a last step.
+   For product development life cycle, put “User Feedback” as a first step and “Release to Prod” as a last step.

    {{< callout >}}
    Tip: If the team having trouble determining the end point, ask a question like "when would we consider the job done for this journey?"